top of page

 • Botanicals: Juniper, coriander, lemon peel, sweet orange peel, angelica root, orris root, cardamom.

-• Hayman’s Royal Dock - Same company that makes Hayman's Old Tom, this is one of the best gins I've ever had, in any style.
+• Hayman’s Royal Dock - The same company that makes Hayman's Old Tom, this is one of the best spirits I've ever had, in any cateogry.

 • Botanicals: Juniper, coriander, orange peel, lemon peel, angelica root, orris root, cinnamon, nutmeg, anise.